YunranChen/oldweb/about.md

 <p> I graduated from Renmin University of China in 2017, majoring in Statistics and double majoring in Economics.
 I am now completing a Master degree in Statistical Science in Duke University.
 I am interested in network analysis and nonparametric Bayes.
 I am trying to view the world from Bayesian perspective.</p>

 <p>I love trivia, dreams, poems, philosophy and statistics.
 I have recorded my dreams in details since 09/26/2016.
-I am building a website to gather dreams recently.
+I am building a <a href="https://github.com/YunranChen/Daydreamer">Rabbit Hole</a> to gather dreams recently.
 My dream is to predict what I would dream.</p>

 <h2><a href="https://github.com/YunranChen/HiggsBoson">Résumé</a></h2>